Helplines & Support

 Should a pupil disclose information of a sensitive nature to a member of staff, staff will listen and explain clearly and calmly to the pupil that information about their safety may mean that other people have to be informed in order to support and safeguard them.
 They cannot promise to keep such information a secret.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s safety and welfare.

 When a member of staff has any child protection or welfare concerns about a pupil, they have a duty to report these concerns to the Designated Safeguarding Lead.
 In dealing with such instances, we may be required to involve external agencies including the Local Authority Children's Social Care.

 Jubilee School takes its Safeguarding and Child Protection responsibilities very seriously.
 We work closely with the Local Authority and other appropriate external agencies to ensure the welfare of all our pupils.

 Mrs E Wallace (Vice Principal - Deputy Designated Safeguarding Lead)

-Miss J Brown (Assistant SENCo - Child Protection Officer)
+Miss J Brown (Assistant SENCo - Designated Safeguarding Officer)